AdrianFreemantle/the-trench/docs/PLAN.md

   - Private AKS cluster (no add-ons)
   - Key Vault (with Private Endpoint)
   - Postgres Flexible (with Private Endpoint)
-  - Service Bus namespace + `OrderPlaced` entity (with Private Endpoint)
+  - Service Bus namespace + `OrderPlaced` entity (Standard tier, public endpoint)
-  - Private DNS zones and links for all of the above
+  - Private DNS zones and links for Key Vault and Postgres

 You **do not** yet: